 • Interlocking floor mats are perfect as a simple, small space balcony solution.
 There’s lots of variety to choose from and installation couldn’t be easier – it’s like a giant puzzle!

 Who doesn’t love fairy lights?
-No matter the time of year or whether they’re big or small bulbs, they add a certain something to small outdoor spaces.
+No matter what time of year it is, or whether they’re big or small bulbs, they add a certain something to small outdoor spaces.
 Wrap them around your balcony railing, string them above your head, wrap a plant pot with them, or just put them wherever they look good!
 Bonus if you get solar string lights – they save electricity.

 Railing lanterns, wall sconces, “fake” (battery-powered) candles, and portable floor lanterns are always great outdoor lighting options, too.
-Feel free to get creative and mix-and-match different types of lighting.
+Feel free to get creative and mix-and-match different types!

-5. Add some greenery for an added breath of fresh air
+8. Add greenery for an added breath of fresh air